 To meet this standard, the FDA final guidance lists "principles of Good Reprint Practices" that include criteria for determining the type of publication, and the manner in which the publication can be distributed.
 Although the final guidance closely tracks the draft guidance, it has some important clarifications.

 Click here [www.lifescienceslegalupdate.com/wp-content/uploads/sites/500/2015/05/alert09007.pdf] to read the full alert, which highlights these clarifications and provides an overview of the final guidance.… Continue Reading

 This post was written by Peggy Sanner.
 On May 1, 2008, in Lowe v.
 Philip Morris USA Inc., et al.1, the Oregon Supreme Court rejected a smoker’s bid to mount a medical monitoring class action against five cigarette manufacturers.
 The court concluded that the plaintiff’s admitted lack of any present physical injury doomed her negligence … Continue Reading

-This post was written by Areta L. Kupchyk, James M. Wood, Joseph W. Metro, and Kevin M. Madagan.
-On February 15, 2008, a year-and-a-half after the sunset of the statute (Section 401 of the Food and Drug Administration Modernization Act) intended to permit the dissemination of medical literature about unapproved uses of drugs and medical … Continue Reading
+This post was also written by Areta L. Kupchyk, and James M. Wood.
+On February 15, 2008, a year-and-a-half after the sunset of the statute (Section 401 of the Food and Drug Administration Modernization Act) intended to permit the dissemination of medical literature about unapproved uses of drugs and medical devices, the Food and Drug … Continue Reading